rostro36/Notes/Disease representations/HyperCore.md

 ### Code-wise attention
 Each ICD-code may focus on a different word, so for each code, attention is generated as a softmax on the mean of it's descriptor per document multiplied with the CNN embedding of the words.
 The code-aware document representation then is found by multiplying the attention with the document representation.
 ### Hyperbolic code embedder
-All codes are embedded in the Poincaré using the hierarchy relationship.
+All codes are embedded in the Poincaré ball using the hierarchy relationship.
 Where directly related codes are attract each other and negative samples repel each other.
 ### Hyperbolic document projector
 The document is embedded using two MLPs, one for the direction and the second for the magnitude.
 They start with the code-aware document representation.